onap/dcaegen2/docs/sections/installation_heat.rst

 In addition, the dcae2_vm_init.sh script also calls the scripts to register the components with Consul about their health check APIs, and their default configurations.

-Next, the dcae2_vm_init.sh script deploys the resources defined in the docker-compose-1.yaml and docker-compose-2.yaml files, with proper waiting in between to make sure the resource in docker-compose-1.yaml file have entered ready state before deploying the docker-compose-2.ayml file because the formers are the dependencies of the latter.
+Next, the dcae2_vm_init.sh script deploys the resources defined in the docker-compose-1.yaml and docker-compose-2.yaml files, with proper waiting in between to make sure the resource in docker-compose-1.yaml file have entered ready state before deploying the docker-compose-2.yaml file because the formers are the dependencies of the latter.
 These resources are a number of services components and their minimum supporting platform components (i.e. Consul server and Config Binding Service).
 With these resources, DCAE is able to provide a minimum configuration that supports the ONAP R2 use cases, namely, the vFW/vDNS, vCPE, cVoLTE use cases.
 However, lacking the DCAE full platform, this configuration does not support CLAMP and Policy update from Policy Framework.
 The only way to change the configurations of the service components (e.g. publishing to a different DMaaP topic) can only be accomplished by changing the value on the Consul for the KV of the service component, using Consul GUI or API call.

-For more complete deployment, the dcae2_vm_init.sh script further deploys docker-compose-3.yaml file, which deploys the rest of the DCAE platform components, and if configured so docker-compose-4.yaml file, which deploys DCAE R2 stretch goal service components such as PRH, Missing Heartbeat, etc.
+For more complete deployment, the dcae2_vm_init.sh script further deploys docker-compose-3.yaml file, which deploys the rest of the DCAE platform components, and if configured so docker-compose-4.yaml file, which deploys DCAE R3 stretch goal service components such as PRH, Missing Heartbeat,HV-VES, DataFile etc.

 After all DCAE components are deployed, the dcae2_vm_init.sh starts to provide health check results.
 Due to the complexity of the DCAE system, a proxy is set up for returning a single binary result for DCAE health check instead of having each individual DCAE component report its health status.
 To accomplish this, the dcae2_vm_init.sh script deploys a Nginx reverse proxy then enters an infinite health check loop.